Hey there 😊

 My way of achieving this is by explaining to you how landscapes formed on the Earth's surface - but every time we look at the surface of something, we also need to dig deeper to understand why things are the way they are, we need to (literally) look at each layer.
 And I hope that by going a little further, deeper, into geology, you'll start to gain a perspective of life you've never experienced before, one that will leave you in awe and inspire you to care for our planet just a little more.

 Education, knowledge and insights are a big step towards preservation, as it leads us to making better decisions for everyone.

 - EarthyUniversity: A platform I created that offers travel classes about specific destinations.

 - The Science of Travel Podcast: Biweekly on 'MarvelousMonday' I share a new podcast episode with you.
 In this podcast you'll hear stories, interviews with special guests and scientific information about Earth as they relate to nature, travel destinations, the processes of our planet as a whole.
 With every podcast episode I publish a blog article that contains (amongst other things) the transcript to the according podcast episode.

 - Work With Me: A 'pay what you want' service where I offer to answer any ultra-specific questions about travel destinations or Earth you might have

-- MarvelousMonday: A free newsletter each month that contains inspiration & knowledge about travel destinations and nature to marvel at (think beautiful photos, mini quizzes and scientific facts)
+- MarvelousMonday: A free biweekly newsletter that contains a notification about the latest podcast episode, inspiration & knowledge about travel destinations and nature to marvel at (think beautiful photos, mini quizzes and scientific facts).